-Updated February 27, 2014: There may be more than one way to earn your credential to caddy on the tour.
+Updated April 14, 2014: Thinking of being a professional tour caddie?
+There may be more than one way to earn your credential to caddy on the tour.
 But before you hang that badge around your neck you have to pay some dues.
 Not the kind that money can buy, the kind that comes with experience inside the ropes.
 Even if you want to carry for a friend or family member, your player is going to rely on you to provide accurate information about any given shot.

 The best way to gain experience is to caddy in local tournaments.
 Most places conduct USGA or state golf association events.
-First join a professional caddy service such as Tour Caddie4U or Caddie Connection.
-Then work as many local events as you can to build your skills and confidence level.
+Work as many local events as you can to build your skills and confidence level.
 PGA and LPGA Pro-Ams are also great ways to learn inside the ropes with tour caddies.
-When you are ready to work at the professional level join an organization such as the Tour Caddies Association (TCA) or Association of Professional Tour Caddies (APTC).

 Dress comfortably for the conditions and use a high grade sun block.
 I recommend Neutrogena ultimate Sport SPF 70+.
 It was the only kind that kept the back of my hands from burning.